fishman/walrus-decentrasafe/README.md

 ## TODO
 - [X] Make sure the same layer is only uploaded once
 - [X] Check checksum of blobs, on uploads and return already uploaded when it exists
+- [ ] async processing for the walrus blobs
 - [ ] Use Move smart contract